 At the dawn of our new country, farmers on the Western Frontier (read: Pittsburgh and surroundings) used their surplus rye, barley, wheat, and corn to make whiskey – the most popular drink at the time.

-When President George Washington required funds to repay Revolutionary War debt, he imposed a tax on distilled spirits, a beverage created by people who had just fought the war with England over the Tea Tax, and were up in arms about this new directive.
+When President George Washington required funds to repay Revolutionary War debt, he imposed a tax on distilled spirits, a beverage created by people who had just fought the war with England over the Tea Tax.
+They were understandably up in arms about this new directive.
 Washington’s demands sparked what came to be known as the Whiskey Rebellion.

 Honoring the Whiskey Rebellion

-Retired lawyer, Mark Meyer, his wife, Mary Ellen (retired occupational therapist), and their son established The Wigle Distillery in 2012 – the first distillery to open in Pittsburgh since Prohibition.
+Retired lawyer, Mark Meyer, his wife, Mary Ellen (retired occupational therapist), and their son established The Wigle Distillery in 2012.
+It was the first distillery to open in Pittsburgh since Prohibition.
 They love to tell the story of Philip Wigle, a farmer who purportedly started the Whiskey Insurrection by refusing to pay his taxes.

-George Washington and thousands of troops marched into Pittsburgh on that “Terrible Night” and Wigle was arrested with 20 others.
-He was just one of three brought back to DC, and the only one sentenced to hang for treason, but was saved at the 11th hour by a Presidential Pardon.
+George Washington and thousands of troops marched into Pittsburgh on that “Terrible Night.”
+Wigle was arrested with 20 others.
+He was just one of three sent to Washington DC, and the only one sentenced to hang for treason.
+But Wigle was saved at the 11th hour by a Presidential Pardon.

 Made from scratch, “grain to bottle,” Wigle is the most awarded distillery in Pittsburgh, and one of the prettiest as well.
 Its signature Monongahela Rye, spicy and warm, replicates the favored frontier whiskey of old.